fbpx

 Our goal is fistula-free and safe childbirth for every woman.

-Hamlin Fistula New Zealand: A Mission of Hope
+Hamlin Fistula New Zealand: Restoring Dignity, Saving Lives

 Join us to ensure the health and dignity of mothers by making quality maternity care and expert treatment for childbirth injuries accessible for every woman.